-This was the third break-in at the museum on Granby Row, just off Parnell Square in Dublin's city centre.
-Previously intruders had taken cash.
-But this time they couldn't find any money and resorted to destroying the wax works.
-Paddy Fagan described the scene when he arrived at work that morning.
+This was the third break-in at the Wax Museum on Granby Row, just off Parnell Square in Dublin's city centre.
+Previously intruders had taken cash but this time they could not find any money and resorted to destroying the wax works.
+Paddy Fagan describes the scene when he arrived at work that morning.

 John F Kennedy Wax Work (1980)

 Wolfe Tone's arm was broken off, and he received a gash to the side of the head.
 His sword was taken out and stuck into Margaret Thatcher.
 Quite a few figures in the GAA scene were also destroyed including broadcaster Michael O'Hehir, who was bashed beyond repair.